grAyDHD/G_ENGINE/Library/demos/20_m3UIFramework/Design.md

 [ ] Draw highlighted border to select new character
 [ ] Press A to set player sprite to selected character [ ] Press B to return to menu, START to return to gameplay

-### Phase 5:
-    Implement sliders
-[ ] Draw slider for movement speed
-[ ] Press A to highlight slider
-[ ] When slider highlighted, L/R dpad to adjust value [ ] Update movement speed

-### Phase 6:
-   Add final menu parameter
-[ ] Press A to highlight current speed, allowing selection [ ] L/R dpad to change speed, A or B to return to menu item [ ] Pressing A on Invert green will toggle checkbox